Confidence Intervals for Descriptive Statistics

 • family = gaussian(): This argument specifies a normal distribution for modeling the outcome in the 2021 data.

-• iter = 4000, warmup = 1000, thin = 50: These arguments specify the number of iterations, the warm-up period for the Markov Chain Monte Carlo (MCMC) algorithm, and the thinning interval respectively3.
+• iter = 4000, warmup = 1000: These arguments specify the number of iterations, and the warm-up period for the Markov Chain Monte Carlo (MCMC) algorithm2.

-• chains = 4: This argument sets the number of chains to run in parallel, helping to assess convergence4.
+• chains = 4: This argument sets the number of chains to run in parallel, helping to assess convergence3.

 Check model convergence